Ley789/SimpleRayTracer/Thesis/thesis.md

 The basic concept of ray tracing algorithms is efficiently finding intersections between a ray and a scene that consists of a set of geometric primitives \cite{wald}.
-The ray, as defined in the section \autoref{ray}, can have additional parameters
+The ray, as defined in the \autoref{ray}, can have additional parameters
 $t_{min}$ and $t_{max}$, which specify the interval of $t$ used for the points traversed by the ray.
 In other words it specifies the minimum and the maximum distance of a ray.

-At this level the algorithm can be split in 3 tasks.
+The algorithm can be split in 3 tasks.
 The most fundamental task is to find the closest intersection.
 The second task, also called visibility/occlusion test, is to check if there are any intersections.
 The last task is to find all intersections.
 Checking for any intersections is slightly simpler than checking for the closest, so there are algorithms that